Official website of Ambito Turistico Lunigiana

 Malaspina di Tresana Castle

-Until not many years ago, the castle was in precarious conditions.
-Fortunately, in 2009 the "Defendente Maneschi Foundation" became the owner, bringing it back to its ancient splendor and making it accessible by appointment.
-At the foot of the fortress, the building once used as a guest house for pilgrims along the Via Francigena is now the "Castello di Tresana bed and breakfast", open all year round.
-Guests have free access to the castle’s striking outdoor spaces, offering a unique experience in a restored historic setting.
+Until a few years ago, the castle was in a precarious state.
+Fortunately, in 2009, the Defendente Maneschi Foundation acquired the property, restoring it to its former splendor and making it accessible by appointment.
+At the foot of the fortress, the former guesthouse for pilgrims on the Via Francigena now operates as the Castello di Tresana Bed and Breakfast, open year-round.
+Guests have free access to the castle’s striking outdoor spaces, offering a unique experience in a beautifully restored historic setting.

 Related